-All course requirements must be completed by June 9, 2017.
-Once the student completes the work, the grade may be changed online.
+All course requirements must be completed by the deadline listed on the College calendar.
+Once the student completes the work, the grade may be changed online through SIS.
 Faculty should log in to their SIS Faculty Center, navigate to the grade roster for the class in which the student was enrolled, and click on "Change Grade".
 All incomplete grades convert to an "F" or "NC" (depending on the grading option the student selected) at roughly 30 days after the end of the semester.

-When instructors make individual and unauthorized arrangements with students, we are unable both to maintain equity for all students AND to conduct our end-of-semester assessment of satisfactory academic progress.
+When instructors make individual and unauthorized arrangements with students, the Association Deans are unable both to maintain equity for all students AND conduct the end-of-semester assessment of satisfactory academic progress.

 Grades are submitted electronically through SIS or entered into COLLAB and uploaded to SIS.
 Entering grades into Collab alone will not result in the posting of grades.

 Timely Submission of Grades

-ALL final grades are due by May 16 at 5:00 PM in SIS but we encourage grade submission 48 hours after the final exam.
-Faculty with questions about moving grades from Collab to SIS should contact firstname.lastname@example.org for assistance.
+Faculty with questions about moving grades from Collab to SIS should contact [email protected] for assistance.

-The College limits the time in which a grade change is approved to the fall or spring semester following the one in which the grade was received, except when there is indication that the student violated the integrity of the course.
+The College limits the time in which a grade change is approved to the fall or spring semester following the one in which the grade was posted, except when there is indication that the student violated the integrity of the course.
 Once the degree is conferred, no grade may be changed.

-See Grade Changes
+See Grade Changes for more information.

 Thank you very much for your co-operation in these matters.